ZoredA/tumblrScreens/README.md

      //var db = require('./dbWorks.js').db;
      var db = fakedb;

-Note: the db is fake, but it will still try to post to tumblr.
+Note: Even if the db is fake, it will still try to post to tumblr.